Home » All Posts » Gross Profit Percentage: How To Calculate It and What It Tells You

 • What are our projected revenues for the entire year?

-• Will the projected annual revenues and similar Gross Profit percentages yield enough Gross Profit to pay the remaining company overhead and tax costs for the year?
+• Will the projected annual revenues and similar Gross Profit results yield enough Gross Profit to pay the remaining company overhead and tax costs for the year?
 And still put a profit in my pocket?
 (Let’s hope so!)

 Gross Profit Percentage as an “Efficiency Indicator”